10 Benefits of Getting More Sleep

 9. Reduced Risk of Chronic Diseases

-According to the NHS and Public Health England, poor sleep is one of the most under-recognised but impactful risk factors for chronic illness in the UK.
+Sleep acts as a powerful protector of long-term health.
+Chronic sleep deficiency has been linked to a higher risk of conditions such as type 2 diabetes, hypertension, obesity, depression, stroke, and certain cancers.
+According to the NHS and Public Health England, poor sleep remains one of the most under-recognised yet impactful risk factors for chronic illness in the UK.

 10. Sharper Creativity and Problem Solving